 - (b) Pursuant to the R.O.C.
 Securities and Exchange Act, the number of shares bought back as treasury share should not exceed 10% of the number of the Company's issued and outstanding shares and the amount bought back should not exceed the sum of retained earnings, paid-in capital in excess of par value and realized capital surplus. - (c) Pursuant to the R.O.C.
 Securities and Exchange Act, treasury shares should not be pledged as collateral and is not entitled to dividends before it is reissued. - (d) Pursuant to the R.O.C.
 Securities and Exchange Act, treasury shares should be reissued to the employees within five years from the reacquisition date and shares not reissued within the five-year period are to be retired.
-Treasury shares to enhance the Company's credit rating and the stockholders' equity should be retired within six months of acquisition.

-- (e) The Board of Directors of the Company resolved to buy back 6,500,000 shares of the Company on July 21, 2021.
-The actual treasury shares repurchased amounted to 6,225,000 shares for a total cost of \$186,666. - (f) The Board of Directors of the Company resolved to buy back 3,200,000 shares of the Company on September 23, 2021.
-The actual treasury shares repurchased amounted to 2,768,000 shares for a total cost of \$72,890. - (g) The Board of Directors of the Company resolved to reissue 1,500,000 treasury shares to employees on May 11, 2022.
-The actual treasury shares reissued amounted to 1,250,000 shares.
-Refer to Note 6(14). - E. The number of the Company's shares held by the Company's associate Teco Image Systems Co., Ltd. was 28,906,260 shares as of December 31, 2022.

-(16) Capital surplus
+Treasury shares to enhance the Company's credit rating and the stockholders' equity should be retired within six months of acquisition. - (e) The Board of Directors of the Company resolved to reissue 1,670,000 and 1,500,000 treasury shares to employees on April 12, 2023 and May 11, 2022, respectively.
+The actual treasury shares reissued amounted to 1,661,000 shares and 1,250,000 shares.
+Refer to Note 6(14). - D. The number of the Company's shares held by the Company's associate Teco Image Systems Co., Ltd. was 28,906,260 shares as of December 31, 2022. - (16) Capital surplus

 Pursuant to the R.O.C.
-Company Act, capital surplus arising from paid-in capital in excess of par value on issuance of common stocks and donations can be used to cover accumulated deficit or to issue new stocks or cash to shareholders in proportion to their share ownership, provided that the Company has no accumulated deficit.
+Company Act, capital surplus arising from paid-in capital in excess of par value on issuance of common stocks and donations can be used to cover accumulated deficit or to issue new stocks or cash to shareholders in proportion to their share ownership, provided that the

+Company has no accumulated deficit.
 Further, the R.O.C.
-Securities and Exchange Law requires that the amount of capital surplus to be capitalized mentioned above should not exceed 10% of the paid-in capital each year.
+Securities and Exchange Law requires that the amount of capital surplus to be capitalized mentioned above should not exceed 10% of the paidin capital each year.
 Capital surplus should not be used to cover accumulated deficit unless the legal reserve is insufficient.